jaredramirez/dotfiles/README.md

 prefix I use is `ctrl+a>KEY`, so if you don't like that then you'll have to change that.
 For the full list of keybindings take a look at `kitty/kitty.conf`

-If you use OSX, and want Kitty to open automatically in full screen mode, follow the directions [here](https://stackoverflow.com/a/32405815/8838731), to expose your `$PATH` to gui applications.
-If you don't want this, then feel free to ignore this.

 Also, you can setup custom window layouts with kitty.
 Take a look at `kitty/session` for the layout/window config.
-And I alais the setup in `zsh/zshrc`
+You'll definitely want to change those to the sessions that you use for work/school/hobby.
+I alias the setup commands in `zsh/zshrc`.

 You're done with Kitty config!